-Once you and your doctor decide KRYSTEXXA is right for you, you can enroll in Amgen By Your Side, a patient support program.
-The Amgen By Your Side Team is led by a Patient Access Liaison (PAL).
-The PAL is a dedicated support partner who helps investigate, explain, and educate on each step of your treatment experience.
-They are your partner to support and champion you while accomplishing your treatment goals.
+Once you and your doctor decide KRYSTEXXA is right for you, you can enroll in Amgen By Your Side, a personalized support program.
+A PAL, patient access liaison, is a dedicated support partner who, while they don't give medical advice, can help investigate, explain, and educate on each step of the treatment experience.

 Khash: